Apricot Coconut Bliss Balls

 Apricot Bliss Balls - Food processor crumble mixture

-Roll into balls and then roll in extra coconut.
+Roll into balls and then roll in extra coconut (if desired).

 Apricot Bliss Balls roll out with coconut